-And with laptop manufacturer's getting smarter with design, notebooks across the board are getting lighter and slimmer, making it the decision to slip the system into the bag that much easier.
+With laptop manufacturers getting smarter with design, notebooks across the board are getting lighter and slimmer, making the decision to slip a laptop into a bag that much easier.
 Even better, although 15-inchers are getting thinner, in many cases, it's not due to sacrificing performance with many laptops sporting powerful processors, graphics cards and SSDs.
 In other words, for those of us who like the middle, it's a wonderful time to invest in a 15-inch laptop.
 But the question is, which one?

-There are lots of laptops out there covering a gamut of budgets and use cases.
-While some can be happy with a basic system for web surfing and social media, others need a laptop that can handle more intensive tasks such as data calculation, 3D rendering and photo editing.
-But whether you're looking for a college laptop, a budget Windows machine, a Chromebook, a premium stunner, a business notebook, a gaming beast or a jack-of-all-trades 2-in-1, there's a 15-inch laptop with your name on it.
+There are a number of laptops out there covering a gamut of budgets and use cases.
+While some can be happy with a basic system for web surfing and social media, others need a laptop that can handle more intensive tasks such as data calculation, 3D rendering, and laptops for photo editing.
+Whether you're looking for a college laptop, a budget Windows machine, a Chromebook, a premium stunner, a business laptop, a formidable gaming laptop, or a jack-of-all-trades 2-in-1 laptop, there's a 15-inch laptop with your name on it.

 The best 15-inch laptops right now

 Gamers looking for their next mobile battle station should take a long, admiring look at the Asus ROG Zephyrus G15.
-The follow up to the excellent ROG Zephyrus G14, the new laptop features one of AMD's new 5000 processors and Nvidia's new 3000-series GPU.
+The follow-up to the excellent ROG Zephyrus G14, the new laptop features the highly sought-after AMD Ryzen 5000 Series processors and Nvidia's RTX 3000 Series GPU.
 The G15 serves up some powerful performances whether you're gaming or creating a presentation for work.

-Productivity, multimedia and even a bit of gaming — the Dell XPS 15 can do it all — and do it well.
+Productivity, multimedia, and even a bit of gaming — the Dell XPS 15 can do it all — and do it well.
 Starting at $1,299, the XPS 15 offers an attractive, slim design that's bursting with power.
-The company managed to make the laptop 5.5% smaller than the previous model while making the keys and touchpad significantly larger.
-And while that might seem minor, the four-border InfinityEdge bezel has made possible one of the highest resolution displays on the market.

 Designed for creators, the ConceptD 7 Ezel has something for everyone.
 For consumers that place a high premium on design, you get a slick, convertible system that combines form and function.
 Those in need of power can rely on the Intel Core i7 processor and Nvidia RTX graphics.
 And despite the high-powered specs, the laptop has solid battery life and even comes with a pen and some light security features.